 After building a few of these, I realized that it was possible to make them even simpler if the electrical connectors were small enough.
 In the picture here, one side has a Nibco PEX swivel adapter, while the other has a male thread NPT to PEX adapter.
 These are both polymer, though it is hard to find an epoxy that will bond to it with an applicator fine enough to put the adhesive into the barb cavity.
 These fittings are also available in brass for the same price, and the o-ring seats are much cleaner on those than the polymer adapters because there are casting seams on the plastic parts.
 But I don’t know how well the brass will fare in marine environments.
 Some of my sensors have stainless shells, so I worry about galvanic effects in salt water?

-In the photo below I’ve used a three wire PC fan connector, and it “just barely” fits inside the cavity of that m/m hose barb.
+In the photo above I’ve used a three wire PC fan connector, and it “just barely” fits inside the cavity of that m/m hose barb.
 I will use smaller JST connectors in future, or perhaps Dean’s Micro 3pin or 4pin for something more robust.
 The internal diameter of the 1/2 pipe is a little over 12mm, so if you need to squeeze more connections in there you could try a couple of “mini micro” JST’s, but I find that soldering all those wires so close together is a bit irritating because it’s easy to accidentally melt the plastic, loosening the tiny pins.

 I just stumbled across a different solution to the expensive underwater connector problem.
 His method for waterproofing connectors using 3D printed silicone molds is beyond my current capabilities, but its nice to see it explained with such clear documentation.